HMS Conqueror (1881): Service history

-She was commissioned on 5 July 1887 for the Jubilee Review.
+Conqueror was commissioned on 5 July 1887 for the Jubilee Review.
 She went into reserve at Devonport, becoming tender to the gunnery school Cambridge from 1889.
 She took part in manoeuvres on at least eight occasions, and was not otherwise ever out of sight of land.
 During manoeuvres she had a separate captain, but other than that appears to have been under the overall command of the captain on the Cambridge.
 In March 1900 three of her crew were severely injured in an accident during gunnery practice.
 She was paid off in July 1902 but took part in manoeuvres again during the summer of 1903; apart from that she remained swinging at anchor at Rothesay until being sold in 1907.